Sturla22/Sturla22.github.io/_posts/2021-04-02-vhdl-design-patterns-test-controller.md

 ### Running

-Since VUnit detects that the `test_controller` has a `runner_cfg` generic we need to decorate the testbench with an attribute and then run the python script below with `./run.py --with-attributes .run`, I've also used VUnit's `add_osvvm` method to get the library.
-I could just as well have added the library like any other source in the python script.
+I've used VUnit's `add_osvvm` method to get the library.
+I could just as well have added the library as a separate library to `lib` in the python script.

 {%
   include python_code_snippet.html